 Now we have a team of six at Grid Dynamics and we're hiring two more.
 Eventually, it'll be eight, and I think we’ll keep that number for a while, maybe for at least six months.
 We started working with Grid Dynamics in May 2019 and on average it took us about a month to find new hires for a position.

 Q: How did you manage to choose the right candidates while interviewing Ukrainian developers?
-What is more important for you – hard or soft skills and how do you check both?
+What is more important for you – hard or soft skills, and how do you check them?

 Lilia at Grid Dynamics does a great job of performing the initial screening for us, which saves us some time.
 Initial screening helps to check the candidate's basic skills – appropriate level of English, required tech skills, ability to cope with our tasks.
 What we do next look at the candidate's personality.
 For this, we have a set of questions.